The #NaNoRhino happened because of a terrible pun by a first-year NaNo participant, and here we are.

 The NaNoRhino is just a fun way to remind participants of their goals, to share helpful tips, and to keep a proper attitude about our creativity and projects (this is fun!).
 I got a plush NaNoRhino to keep us focused and playful at the creative retreat I organize mostly-annually, but we’re sharing rhinos online as well.
 Watch Twitter and Facebook for #NaNoRhino tips, and feel free to join in!

-All rhinoceros images were acquired from royalty-free image sites and licensed for reuse.
-If your image was illegally uploaded to such a site, please contact me for removal from the #NaNoRhino collection.
+All rhinoceros images were acquired from royalty-free collections and licensed for reuse.